A Detailed Comparison of SMS vs Email Marketing: Which Is Better

 Consumers in today's market are easily distracted.
 Think about yourself as an example.
 How often do you find yourself looking at your smartphone while you're watching television?
 Do you spend time reviewing work emails while a podcast is playing in the background?

-An SMS marketing message gets opened and viewed an average of 98% of the time, compared to the much lower 20% open rate for emails.
+An SMS marketing message gets opened and viewed an average of 98% of the time, in contrast to the much lower 20% open rate for emails.
 On top of that, the average user takes action based on a text message within 90 seconds.
 That same user takes up to 90 minutes to take further action based on an email message.

 6. Delivery rates

-The average person gets over 120 emails every single day.
+The average person gets around 120 emails every single day.
 Most of these are not relevant to the user.
 However, the average millennial receives less than 70 texts daily, and nearly all of these messages are viewed by the user as important.

 An email marketing campaign typically caters to larger, less specialised lists.
 Because of this, it's common for email messages to land in spam folders.
 This damages your business's reputation and breaks trust with customers.
 To avoid this, you can use an SPF such as the Freshdesk SPF to ensure email authentication and deliverability.